minedelve/mytril/docs/styles/position/+page.md

 ---
-title: Manage Element Positioning CSS Classes
+title: Manage element positioning CSS classes
 description: Use Mytril's CSS classes like static, relative, absolute, and fixed to control element positioning in your project.
 Easily implement responsive layouts with minimal code.
 ---